 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M (Typ 262) and Leica TL2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the TL2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the M Typ 262 does not offer wifi capability.
+In contrast, the M Typ 262 does not provide wifi capability.

 The TL2 is a recent model that features in the current product line-up of Leica.
-In contrast, the M Typ 262 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M Typ 262 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M Typ 262 was succeeded by the Leica M10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.